Harsger/ROOTpostprocessing/README.txt

  low and high values define correlation-histogram range and which values are plotted in correlation-graph

+ <maxDifference> is the allowed difference of the X-values between the graphs
+ without specification only X-value-combinations which match exactly are used if multiple values match no data is written, instead an error is given this can be omitted by specifying the value negative (same effect as USEFIRSTOCCURENCE in parameter-file)

  if only one additional argument is given or if more optional arguments than specified are given plotting is omitted

+ additional options in parameter-file :
+MAXDIFFERENCE <maxDifference>
+USEFIRSTOCCURENCE
+ if multiple X-values match the first occurence in the second graph will be used

  additional options in parameter-file (see plotter):
  FILE , HIST , AXIS , ROWS , COLUMNS , PIXELS , NOERRORS